Anti-Slavery and Human Trafficking Policy

 Any employee who breaches this policy will face disciplinary action, which could result in dismissal for misconduct or gross misconduct.

-GOOD ADVICE UK may terminate our relationship with other individuals and organisations working on our behalf if they breach this policy.
+We as a company may terminate our relationship with other individuals and organisations working on our behalf if they breach this policy.

 GOOD ADVICE UK strives to offer an incomparable service to all clients.
 While the word guaranteed is not used in our dictionary, our success rate has been unprecedented.